po-khmel/ansible-postgresql-replication/README.md

 ## Manual Failover

-In case of failure of the master server, you have to **manually promote** stanby to become master.
-Since the <promote_trigger_file> is configured, the easiest way is:
+In case of failure of the master server, you have to **manually promote** standby to become master.
+Since the `<promote_trigger_file>` is configured, the easiest way is:

 1. connect to standby server
 2. `$ sudo su postgres`
 3. `touch <promote_trigger_file>`
-4. check absence of `stanby.signal` file in <postgresql_conf_dir>
+4. check the absence of `standby.signal` file in `<postgresql_conf_dir>`
 5. check if the replica can perform read-write operations:
   ```
   postgres=# create table t(n int);
   CREATE TABLE
   ```

 Now the replica is the master server.
-You will need to change IP of the postgres in you configuration or configure Load Balancer to redirect traffic to the new instance.
+You will need to change IP of the Postgres in your configuration or configure Load Balancer to redirect traffic to the new instance.

 License
 -------